Lumi-supercomputer/lumi-userguide/docs/generic/overview.md

 ## LUMI-P and F: Parallel Filesystems

-LUMI has two Lustre parallel filesystems consisting of
+LUMI has two Lustre parallel file systems consisting of:

-- a main storage partition with an aggregated performance of 960 GB/s and 80PB of storage capacity
+A main storage partition (LUMI-P) composed of 4 independent Lustre file systems with an aggregated performance of 240 GB/s and a 20 PB storage capacity each

+- [More information about LUMI-P][lumi-p]

-- a flash storage partition optimized to support high IOPS rates with an aggregated performance of 1740 GB/s and 7PB of storage capacity
+A flash storage partition (LUMI-F) optimized to support high IOPS rates with an aggregated performance of 1740 GB/s and 7 PB of storage capacity

+- [More information about LUMI-F][lumi-f]

 ## LUMI-O: The Object Storage